miklevin/MikeLev.in/_posts/2025-04-21-generate-cursor-rules.md

 ## Introductory Context

 This article discusses the process of using advanced AI-powered tools within a software development workflow.
-Specifically, it explores using "Cursor," an AI-integrated code editor, to analyze existing code (part of a project called "Pipulate," which seems to involve creating automated web tasks or workflows, including interaction with an SEO tool called "Botify").
+Specifically, it explores using "Cursor," an AI-integrated code editor, to analyze existing code (part of a project called "Pipulate," which involves creating semi-automated workflows that an AI helps step a human through, including interaction with an SEO tool called "Botify").
 The goal is to automatically generate documentation and configuration files (`.cursorrules`) that capture the essential patterns and knowledge embedded in the code.

 Beyond simple documentation, the text delves into a more sophisticated application: using one AI (Cursor AI) to generate training materials for *another* AI (a local Large Language Model or LLM, like "Gemma 3").
 This second AI is embedded within the Pipulate software itself to act as a real-time assistant, guiding human users step-by-step through complex workflows, like exporting data from Botify.
 The article demonstrates this concept by creating and testing a training guide for the Botify export workflow.